Peter Paul Rubens

+Rubens was born and raised in the Holy Roman Empire (modern-day Germany) to parents who were refugees from Antwerp in the Duchy of Brabant in the Southern Netherlands (modern-day Belgium) and moved to Antwerp at about 12.
 In addition to running a large workshop in Antwerp that produced paintings popular with nobility and art collectors throughout Europe, Rubens was a classically educated humanist scholar and diplomat who was knighted by both Philip IV of Spain and Charles I of England.
 Rubens was a prolific artist.
 The catalogue of his works by Michael Jaffé lists 1,403 pieces, excluding numerous copies made in his workshop.

 His commissioned works were mostly history paintings, which included religious and mythological subjects, and hunt scenes.
 He painted portraits, especially of friends, and self-portraits, and in later life painted several landscapes.
 Rubens designed tapestries and prints, as well as his own house.
 He also oversaw the ephemeral decorations of the royal entry into Antwerp by the Cardinal-Infante Ferdinand of Austria in 1635.
 He wrote a book with illustrations of the palaces in Genoa, which was published in 1622 as Palazzi di Genova.
 The book was influential in spreading the Genoese palace style in Northern Europe.
 Rubens was an avid art collector and had one of the largest collections of art and books in Antwerp.
-He was also an art dealer and is known to have sold an important number of art objects to George Villiers, 1st Duke of Buckingham.
+He was also an art dealer and is known to have sold important art objects to George Villiers, 1st Duke of Buckingham.

-He was one of the last major artists to make consistent use of wooden panels as a support medium, even for very large works, but he used canvas as well, especially when the work needed to be sent a long distance.
-For altarpieces he sometimes painted on slate to reduce reflection problems.
+He was one of the last major artists to make consistent use of wooden panels as a support medium, even for very large works, but used canvas as well, especially when the work needed to be sent a long distance.
+For altarpieces, he sometimes painted on slate to reduce reflection problems.